 Algorithms are intended to improve human decisions with data-driven predictions.
 However, algorithms provide more than just predictions to decision-makers - they often provide explicit recommendations.
-In this paper, I demonstrate these algorithmic recommendations have significant independent effects on human decisions.
+I demonstrate these algorithmic recommendations have significant independent effects on human decisions.
 I leverage a natural experiment in which algorithmic recommendations were given to bail judges in some cases but not others.
-Lenient recommendations increased lenient bail decisions by 40% for marginal cases.
-The results are consistent with algorithmic recommendations making visible mistakes, such as violent rearrest, less costly to judges by providing them reputational cover.
-In this way, algorithms can affect human decisions by changing incentives, in addition to informing predictions.
+Lenient recommendations increased lenient bail decisions by 30-40% for marginal cases.
+The results are consistent with algorithmic recommendations making mistakes less costly to judges by reducing their liability.
+In this way, algorithms may affect human decisions by changing incentives, in addition to informing predictions.

-^{}Federal Reserve Bank of Minneapolis, Opportunity and Inclusive Growth Institute (Email: alex@albrightalex.com & Website: albrightalex.com)
+\Federal Reserve Bank of Minneapolis, Opportunity and Inclusive Growth Institute (Email: alex@albrightalex.com & Website: albrightalex.com)

 I thank Larry Katz, Winnie Van Dijk, Ed Glaeser, Megan Stevenson, Jennifer Doleac, Alicia Modestino, Elior Cohen, Abbie Wozniak, Andrew Goodman-Bacon, Mike Mueller-Smith, Crystal Yang, Alma Cohen, Mandy Pallais, Louis Kaplow, Adam Soliman, and presentation audiences at Harvard, LSU, Macalester, Williams, St. Olaf, Minneapolis Fed, Clemson, University of Minnesota, FGV EESP, Insper, PUC-Rio, SDSU, Northwestern, WEC Jr. (Northeastern), Wiser (Kansas City Fed), SOLE, and ASSAs for constructive feedback and comments.
 I am grateful to Daniel Sturtevant, Tara Blair, Christy May, and Kathy Schiflett for sharing the data used in this paper and their patience in explaining institutional details about Kentucky Pretrial Services.
-I thank James Holt and Sara Brandel for their invaluable editorial and MOU support, respectively.
-Amisha Kambath provided excellent research assistance.
-This research has been supported by a Stone PhD Fellowship from the Harvard Inequality & Social Policy Program and a Considine Fellowship from the Federal Reserve System.
+I thank James Holt for editorial support, Sara Brandel for data agreement assistance, and Amisha Kambath for research assistance.
+This research has been supported by a Stone PhD Fellowship from the Harvard Inequality & Social Policy Program and a Considine Fellowship from the Olin Center at Harvard Law School.
+The views expressed in this paper are my own and do not necessarily represent those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.